 Austin Texas Estate Planning

-At The Wiewel Law Firm, we encourage and assist the tradition of giving to charitable causes.
+At Texas Trust Law, we encourage and assist the tradition of giving to charitable causes.
 In addition to the many personal rewards inherent in making a charitable gift, most gifts also provide a current charitable income tax deduction.
 Some charitable giving strategies also save capital gains taxes, increase income, and provide you, or whomever you designate, with an income for life.
 Additionally, these types of gifts may provide an estate tax deduction — an important consideration in planning your estate.

 Charitable Planning may be the most rewarding undertaking of your life.
 Everyone is aware of the needs that go unaddressed in our society and the world daily.
 You may want to benefit the homeless, support research into medical cures or create a scholarship fund at your alma mater.
 Regardless of what you want to do, HOW you do it can have a profound impact on your family and your taxes!